 Of course, Kathy was zooming around right way, but Fletcher had to get adjusted to the balancing act and moving back and forth, turning and, most importantly, stopping.
 It was a blast, from the learning stage (a lot of fun going around the paved lot, steering between the cones) to the actual riding around on grassy areas like the gentle slope of the ski area behind the office and the asphalt trails that loop around the property.

 Overall, we got to see some colorful fall scenery as well as the golf course and main building of the resort.
 The whole thing took us about two hours, and we were having so much fun that the time just flew by.
 Do take a look at the slideshow and video that accompanies this story to get a feel for what we experienced.

 The Homestead turns heads, from its signature tower to its rocking chair porch to its bustling driveway, and many of those heads will be looking at you if you cruise by on a Segway.

 Segway Tours are seasonal and are scheduled several times a day, normally at 8:30am, 11am, and 2:30pm.
 You must be 12 years of age or older and weigh between 100-260 pounds.
 Reservations are required and can be made by calling Allegheny Outfitters 540-839-7760.

 For reservations or more information on the Omni Homestead Resort, go to www.thehomestead.com or call 540-839-1766.

-If you enjoyed this story, you’ll find our columns and more stories by clicking on the links, and please subscribe to our columns – it’s free and would help us out:
+If you enjoyed this story, you’ll find more of our stories by clicking on the links below, and please subscribe to our columns – it’s free and will notify you of our new articles:

 • Other stories by Newbern and Fletcher